Overview

 - Alcohol use.
 If you have cluster headaches, drinking alcohol during a cluster period may increase the risk of an attack.

 - Family history.
-Having a parent, brother or sister who has cluster headache might increase the risk.
+A parent, brother or sister with cluster headache might increase the risk.